 Brought to you by Charles P. Hahn, CFP® in conjunction with Lincoln Financial Advisors*

 If the question leaves you scratching your head, you’re not alone.
-Just 36 percent of American workers have talked with a financial advisor about retirement planning, according to the Employee Benefits Research Institute.
+Just 38 percent of American workers have talked with a financial advisor about retirement planning.
 One of the biggest risks retirees may face is running out of money while they’re alive.
 It’s an all-too-possible scenario, even if you have substantial assets.

 An extended market slump, excessive spending, soaring health care costs and other factors can wreak havoc on your chances of securing a comfortable retirement—as well as meeting other financial goals such as transferring wealth to heirs or charities.
 The good news: There’s plenty you can do right now to determine what your ideal retirement is likely to cost, and plan accordingly.
 Start with a review of the key retirement income issues, such as:

+Your life expectancy.
 Thanks to medical breakthroughs, retirees today are living longer than ever.
-Considering that the average life expectancy once you hit age 65 is 19.3 more years for males and 21.6 more years for females, according to the Social Security Adminstration, you could live much longer—so it pays to aim high.
+In fact, according to the Social Security Administration, one out of every four 65-year-olds today will live past age 90, and one out of 10 will live past age 95—so it pays to aim high.
 You should anticipate living to 100, which is a reasonable number these days.
 It’s smarter to plan for a longer retirement and not get caught short.

+Your withdrawal strategy.
 The amount of money you draw from your portfolio each year will have a huge impact on how long your nest egg lasts.
-The appropriate withdrawal rate varies for each investor, of course, based on factors such as how much income you might receive from Social Security and a company pension, taxes and if you wish to leave money to any heirs or charities, but is generally estimated to be no more than 3% to 4% of your total.
+The appropriate withdrawal rate varies for each investor, of course—based on factors such as how much income you might receive from Social Security and a company pension, taxes and if you wish to leave money to any heirs or charities—but is generally estimated to be no more than 3% to 4% of your total.
 You’ll also want to discuss with your financial planner whether it’s best to tap any tax-deferred plans first or start taking income withdrawals from taxable accounts given your situation and goals.

 Conversely, if you’re several years or decades away from retiring, saving and investing more aggressively now may help you build greater wealth over time.
-But remember, there is no assurance that by assuming more risk a portfolio is guaranteed to achieve better results.
+But remember, there is no assurance that a portfolio is guaranteed to achieve better results by assuming more risk.
 In the end, the process of mapping out your retirement income needs will give you an important benefit: the knowledge of where you are today, and what it will take to help obtain the retirement you desire.

 *The content of this material was provided to you by Lincoln Financial Advisors for its representatives and their clients.
 This article may be picked up by other publications under planner’s bylines.